Skip to main content

 warning

-If OFFSET is specified without LIMIT, then it will be ignored.
+If offset is specified without limit, then offset will be ignored.

 The Global LIMIT

 By default, DB2Rest puts a limit of 100 for read queries.
-The value can be changed by setting the value of the DEFAULT_FETCH_LIMIT configuration parameer.
-It is advised to set this value low (max 20) for optimal performance.
+The value can be changed by setting the value of the DEFAULT_FETCH_LIMIT configuration parameter.